 Speaking of smoothies, ever gulped one down while bobbing around on gently rippling water?
 Well, if you’ve ever been to Darcie May Green you might have.
 The brightly coloured boat sits on Regents Canal and, as well as being a popular brunch spot, is perfect for a bit of smoothie sipping in a unique setting.
 Any avocado fans should try the avocado smoothie, complete with lemon and agave syrup.
 Though, if drinking on a boat doesn’t well, float your boat, there are plenty of other branches to take a seat on dry land and sip to your heart’s content; there’s Bondi Green in Paddington or Beany Green at Regents Place among many more.

 7. Savour sweet homemade lemonade at Franzè and Evans Cafe Shoreditch

 Is there anything more refreshing than a glass of homemade lemonade; sweet, sugary, packed with zest and practically dripping with childhood nostalgia?
 Now, chuck in a few sprigs of mint and you’re onto a winner.
-Franzè and Evans Cafe’s homemade mint lemonade has proved a hit with customers over the years and will particularly hit the spot if you’ve been dreaming of mojitos since the start of January.
+Franzè and Evans Cafe’s homemade mint lemonade has proved a hit with customers over the years and will particularly hit the spot if you’ve been dreaming of mojitos and other fruity non-alcoholic drinks.